repalash/threepipe/README.md

   - [@threepipe/plugin-tweakpane-editor](#threepipeplugin-tweakpane-editor) - Tweakpane Editor Plugin
   - [@threepipe/plugin-extra-importers](#threepipeplugin-extra-importers) - Plugin for loading more file types supported by loaders in three.js
   - [@threepipe/plugin-blend-importer](#threepipeplugin-blend-importer) - Blender to add support for loading .blend file
+  - [@threepipe/plugin-geometry-generator](#threepipeplugin-extra-importers) - Generate parametric geometry types that can be re-generated from UI/API.

 ## Getting Started